canonical/craft-parts/docs/common/craft-parts/reference/plugins/go_plugin.rst

 Go plugin
 =========

-The Go plugin builds projects written in the `Go`_ programming language.
+The Go plugin builds `Go`_ modules, which are collections of packages stored in a file tree containing a ``go.mod`` file at the root.
 After a successful build, this plugin will install the generated binaries in ``$CRAFT_PART_INSTALL/bin``.